 Inland Real Estate Income Trust, Inc. (which we refer to herein as the "Company", "we", "our" or "us") was incorporated on August 24, 2011 to acquire and manage a portfolio of commercial real estate investments located in the United States.
-We have primarily focused on acquiring retail properties and intend to target a portfolio of 100% grocery-anchored properties as described below.
+We have primarily focused on acquiring retail properties and intend to target a portfolio substantially all of which is comprised of grocery-anchored properties as described below.
 We have invested in joint ventures and may continue to invest in additional joint ventures or acquire other real estate assets such as office and medical office buildings, multi-family properties and industrial/distribution and warehouse facilities if our management believes the expected returns from those investments exceed that of retail properties.
 We also may invest in real estate-related equity securities of both publicly traded and private real estate companies, as well as commercial mortgage-backed securities ("CMBS").
 Our sponsor, Inland Real Estate Investment Corporation, referred to herein as our "Sponsor" or "IREIC," is an indirect subsidiary of The Inland Group, LLC.
 Various affiliates of our Sponsor provide services to us.
 We have no employees and are externally managed and advised by IREIT Business Manager & Advisor, Inc., referred to herein as our "Business Manager," an indirect wholly owned subsidiary of our Sponsor.
 Our Business Manager is responsible for overseeing and managing our day-to-day operations.
 Our properties are managed by Inland Commercial Real Estate Services LLC, referred to herein as our "Real Estate Manager," an indirect wholly owned subsidiary of our Sponsor.

-At December 31, 2020, we owned 44 retail properties, totaling 6.5 million square feet.
+At December 31, 2021, we owned 44 retail properties, totaling 6.5 million square feet.
 A majority of our properties are multi-tenant, necessity-based retail shopping centers primarily located in major regional markets and growing secondary markets throughout the United States.
-At December 31, 2020, grocery-anchored or grocery shadow-anchored shopping center properties represented 86% of our annualized base rent.
+At December 31, 2021, grocery-anchored or grocery shadow-anchored shopping center properties represented 87% of our annualized base rent.
 A grocery shadow-anchored shopping center is a shopping center near a grocery store that generates traffic for the shopping center but is not a part of the shopping center.
-At December 31, 2020, our portfolio had weighted average physical and economic occupancy of 92.8% and 93.3%, respectively.
-As of December 31, 2020, 2019 and 2018, annualized base rent ("ABR") per square foot averaged \$18.00, \$17.54 and \$17.30, respectively, for all properties owned.
+At December 31, 2021, our portfolio had weighted average physical and economic occupancy of 93.4% and 93.9%, respectively.
+As of December 31, 2021, 2020 and 2019, annualized base rent ("ABR") per square foot averaged \$17.79, \$18.00 and \$17.54, respectively, for all properties owned.
 ABR is calculated by annualizing the monthly base rent for leases in-place as of the applicable date, including the effect of any tenant concessions, such as rent abatement or allowances, which may have been granted and excluding ground leases.
-Annualized base rent including ground leases averaged \$15.29, \$15.08 and \$14.94 as of December 31, 2020, 2019 and 2018, respectively.
+Annualized base rent including ground leases averaged \$15.04, \$15.29 and \$15.08 as of December 31, 2021, 2020 and 2019, respectively.